jessebmurray/COVID-19/README.md

  ![](plots/relationship_states.png)

 The relationship is quite strong.
 States with high population densities have a strong tendency to have many COVID-19 cases per capita.

-#### Methods and materials
-I obtained the county population and COVID-19 cases data from USA facts and I obtained county land area data from the 2010 US census.
-I prepared the data with pandas, created the visualizations with matplotlib in python, and calculated the statistics using SciPy.
-I used https://ezgif.com/maker for converting from the pngs to the final gif.

-I chose the northeast and west states so that I would have more reliable sample sizes of COVID-19 cases.
-I also chose the states specifically so that the combined populations of the Northeast and West states would be roughly equal (51 plus or minus 1 million people).

-Pearson's correlation coefficient and the corresponding p-value were calculated for counties that had greater than 0.1 cases per 100,000 people.

-One of the saddest moments of making these graphs was when I updated the data and found that I had to increase the top limit of the y-axis to fit the much greater number of cases in a few of the counties.

 <!--
 <br>